syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 The SfDataGrid creates columns automatically based on the property [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumns.html).
 It is a bindable property and it decides columns generation for SfDataGrid based on the [SfDataGrid.AutoGenerateColumnsMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumnsMode.html) property.

+`SfDataGrid.AutoGenerateColumnsMode` decides a way to create columns when `SfDataGrid.AutoGenerateColumns` is set to `true`.
+And, handle the grouping and sorting when ItemsSource is change.
+This enum type has the following four options.

+* None: Stores only the columns that are defined in [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
+Grouping and Sorting for explicitly defined columns have been retained when changing the ItemsSource.
+* Reset: Retains the columns defined explicitly in application level and creates columns newly for all the other properties in a data source.
+On changing ItemsSource, Grouping and Sorting for explicitly defined columns have been retained.
+* ResetAll: When changing the [ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html), the columns for previous data are cleared and it creates new columns.
+Even when columns are explicitly defined it does not consider the defined columns and creates column based on the underlying collection.
+On changing the ItemsSource, grouping and sorting does not retain.
+* RetainOld: Creates columns for all fields in a data source when the Grid does not have any explicit definition for columns.
+When columns are defined explicitly, then the defined columns alone are retained and new columns are not created.
+Grouping and Sorting for explicitly defined columns have been retained when changing the ItemsSource.
+* SmartReset: Retains the columns defined explicitly in application level and the columns with MappingName identical to properties in a data source.
+Creates columns newly for all the other properties in the data source.
+On changing ItemsSource, Grouping and Sorting for explicitly defined columns have been retained while having property same as in the previous ItemsSource.

 The default value of `SfDataGrid.AutoGenerateColumns` property is `true` and `SfDataGrid.AutoGenerateColumnsMode` is `Reset`.
 Hence by default SfDataGrid creates columns automatically for every non-explicitly defined public property in the underlying collection bound to its `ItemsSource` property.